Using the Asset Map

-By default, when you create an asset, it will appear in the navigation menu of the Site.
+By default, when you create an asset, it will appear in the Site's navigation menu.
 You can choose to hide an asset from the navigation by changing its link type.
 For example, if you do not want to show the Contact Us page in the navigation menu, you can change its link type.

-For more information on how to add, move and hide assets, refer to the relevant chapters in this manual.
+For more information on adding, moving, and hiding assets, refer to the relevant chapters in this manual.

 Asset Map Shortcuts

 There are a number of shortcuts that are available in the Asset Map.
 These are listed in the table below.